 Setting the scene in Seoul

 First is meeting the family.
-The mother in law, sister in law and anyone else who is required to attend, at this moment it is all over my head.
+The mother in law, sister in law and anyone else who is required to attend, at this moment, it is all overbearing.

-After a little lunch at a fancy restaurant, we take it easy for the rest of the day as the first night in Seoul was going to be a big one.
-An engagement party of some sorts is on the agenda for another sister in law.
+After a little lunch at a fancy restaurant, we take it easy for the rest of the day as the first night in Seoul would be a big one.
+An engagement party of some sort is on the agenda for another sister in law.
 That is when the shit hits the fan.
 But I’m getting to that real soon.

 What Happened that night?

-Being the only English speaking bloke in a room, as well as my girlfriend, who is naturally pre-occupied with other commitments, the feeling is a tad awkward.
-I take my place on the floor and look around the table looking at the many different Korean dishes, all the food is unfamiliar.
+Being the only English speaking bloke in a room and my girlfriend, who is naturally preoccupied with other commitments, the feeling is a tad awkward.
+I take my place on the floor and look around the table, looking at the many different Korean dishes.
+All the food is unfamiliar.

-The atmosphere inside the house is loud and everyone is gossiping and having a good time.
-Meanwhile, there is me.
-Digging into the unfamiliar, food that I will admit at the time didn’t look so appealing, perhaps it was the fatigue from the red-eye flight settling in.
+The atmosphere inside the house is loud, and everyone is gossiping and having a good time.
+Digging into the unfamiliar food that I will admit at the time didn’t look so appealing.
+Perhaps it was the fatigue from the red-eye flight settling in.

-I haven’t eaten much, I am bloody tired, and I can’t socialise, feeling out of place doesn’t to describe how I feel.
-Finally, the conversation comes in my direction and curiously the young Korean men in the room want to know about me, like it just dawned on them a foreigner had been in their presence this whole time.
+I haven’t eaten much, I am bloody tired, and I can’t socialise; feeling out of place doesn’t describe how I feel.
+Finally, the conversation comes in my direction and curiously, the young Korean men in the room want to know about me like it just dawned on them a foreigner had been in their presence this whole time.

-They bring out an alcohol drink called Soju; in fact, there are hundreds of bottles of soju around the table.
+They bring out an alcoholic drink called Soju; in fact, many bottles of soju around the table.
 I get poured a glass and have to toast with the guys.
-I remember the first taste, a smooth, sensational taste, that is easy to drink, one of the finest spirits I have ever tasted.
+I remember the first taste, a smooth, sensational taste that is easy to drink, one of the finest spirits I have ever tasted.

-I want more and soon enough one soju turns into two, three and probably fifteen, This stuff is easy to drink.
-By now the bubble has burst and the language barriers don’t seem to matter.
+This stuff is easy to drink.
+I want more, and soon enough, one soju turns into two, three and probably fifteen.
+By now, the bubble has burst, and the language barriers don’t seem to matter.
 Being drunk only has one language.

 I don’t remember much about the night from that point on.
-I do remember heading off to a Karaoke bar, with the microphone coming into my hand and belting out Boyz II Men’s song, “I’ll make love to you.”
-The microphone was ripped out of my hand before I hit the chorus because apparently, I was all over the place.
-But I don’t remember.
+I do remember heading off to a Karaoke bar with the microphone coming into my hand and belting out Boyz II Men’s song, “I’ll make love to you.”
+They ripped the microphone out of my hand before I hit the chorus.
+Apparently, I was all over the place, but I don’t remember.
 There was no making love for me on this night.

-My first trip to Korea was not one for the highlight reel although it makes for an embarrassing story that tends to get retold often.
+My first trip to Korea was not one for the highlight reel, although it makes for an embarrassing story that often gets retold.

-It was the night a Korean drink made me a fool in Seoul, it was also the first and last time I ever drank soju.
+The night a Korean drink made me a fool in Seoul, and it was also the first and last time I ever drank soju.

 Are you heading to Seoul?
 Look for accommodation on TripAdvisor.